History of the Catholic Church in Mexico: Church push for civic culture in Chihuahua

 Cathedral of Chihuahua a blend of Baroque and Neoclassical styles.

 In the 1980s, the Church in Chihuahua began to take an activist stance on creating a new civic culture in which citizen participation was aimed at promoting clean elections and rule of law.
 In Chihuahua, Archbishop Adalberto Almeida y Merino began to be outspoken against electoral fraud and government corruption.
 Almeida issued a document in 1983 entitled "Vote with Responsibility: A Christian Orientation," in which the archbishop urged citizens to vote.
 Voter apathy had become a problem in Mexico, since many citizens saw the process as corrupt and assumed their vote would not count.
 Almeida called upon voters to participate and then continue involvement by monitoring winners’ performance in office.
 This document was the reassertion of the Church's right to "evangelize the totality of human existence including the political dimension."
 The archbishop did not explicitly advocate for a particular party, although the National Action Party was gaining increasing numbers of votes in northern Mexico.
 In the municipal elections in Chihuahua that year, voter participation increased significantly and the Institutional Revolutionary Party's candidates fared badly.
 This touched off an attack by the PRI, that denounced Church participation in elections, and a response from Almeida criticizing the PRI's characterization, saying that their "vision, in addition to being unjust, ingenuous, and arrogant, inevitably leads to an absolutist conception of power, with the consequent destruction of democracy."

-During the 1980s the National Action Party (Mexico) began to expand its voter base from mainly Catholics to one of the larger Mexican middle class.
+During the 1980s the National Action Party (PAN) began to expand its voter base from mainly Catholics to one of the larger Mexican middle class.
 In Chihuahua, the PAN gained a larger share of votes, and in 1986, was widely expected to win the gubernatorial election.
 The PAN did not win, due to rigging of the vote, which the PRI justified as "patriotic fraud."
 Immediately after the election, Archbishop Almeida preached a powerful sermon, cast as the parable of the Good Samaritan, but its meaning was clear, that the voters of Chihuahua had been mugged and brutalized by the PRI's actions.
 Almeida went further and planned on closing churches in Chihuahua in protest.
 The Apostolic Delegate in Mexico, Girolamo Prigione, the closest official to a papal ambassador since Mexico and the Vatican had no diplomatic relations, overruled the archbishop.
 Prigione did not want to see another wave of anticlericalism in Mexico by allowing the church closure.
 However, the stance that the Church took in challenging electoral fraud in Chihuahua gained it greater legitimacy amongst ordinary Mexicans who also sought to have free and fair elections.